 Sunday Bicycle Show Home

 On Sunday, in the ballroom under the same roof as the worlds greatest motorcars, a dazzling array of the worlds most beautiful and technically advanced-for-their-age bicycles will be brought together.
 The main focus is lightweight racing and touring bicycles from the 1930’s through mid 1980’s.
 Modern custom built bicycles (with an emphasis on steel) will also be on display.

 High-performance, non-suspension mountain bikes of the period are invited.
-There will also be a display area set aside for antique bicycles (especially those from the 1920’s and 1930’s).
+Antique bicycles and especially those from the 1920’s and 1930’s are warmly welcomed.

 Judging and Awards